 Gulf Oysters account for 70% of domestic oyster harvest

+There are plenty of nutritious sides to this seafood item available year-round including essential minerals and vitamins.
 USDA Dietary Guidelines encourage Americans to eat more seafood to support health and nutrition.
 Add oysters to your regular diet, and you’ll benefit from their nutritional value.

 Luckily, we are located in the heart of oyster country.
 Of over 150 varieties of the high-protein mollusks harvested and sold in North America, 70% of oysters caught in the United States are from the Gulf Coast.